nicklockwood/Euclid/Euclid.docc/ConstructingMeshes.md

 - ``Mesh/union(_:isCancelled:)-swift.method`` - Combines two intersecting `Mesh`es, removing internal faces and leaving only the outer shell around both shapes (logical OR).
 - ``Mesh/intersection(_:isCancelled:)-swift.method`` - Returns a single ``Mesh`` representing the common volume of two intersecting ``Mesh``es (logical AND).
 - ``Mesh/stencil(_:isCancelled:)-swift.method`` - This effectively "paints" part of one ``Mesh`` with the material from another.
+- ``Mesh/convexHull(with:isCancelled:)-swift.method`` - This creates a convex hull around one or more meshes.
+- ``Mesh/minowskiSum(with:isCancelled:)-swift.method`` - This traces the edges of one mesh with another.

-All CSG operations require ``Mesh``es that are "watertight", that is they have no holes in their surface.
+Most CSG operations require ``Mesh``es that are "watertight", that is they have no holes in their surface.
 Using a CSG operation on a mesh that isn't sealed may result in unexpected results.

 ### Text